blackjax-devs/blackjax/examples/Pathfinder.md

 plt.show()
 ```

-## The model
+## The Model

 We use a simple logistic regression model to infer to which cluster each of the points belongs.
-We note $y$ a binary variable that indicates whether a point belongs to the first cluster :
+We note $ y $ a binary variable that indicates whether a point belongs to the first cluster:

 $$
 y \sim \operatorname{Bernoulli}(p)